conduktor/conduktor-docs/src/pages/changelog/Console-1.31.0.md

 ### Quality of Life improvements

-- Added a "Groups" tab in the Application page which shows all of the Application Groups created via Self-service
+- Added a "Groups" tab in the Application page which shows all of the Application Groups created via Self-Service
 - Improved the license plan page to show the start and end date of the license, as well as the packages included in the license
 - Added the remaining days left in the sidebar when the license is expiring in less than 30 days
 - Improved how a connector's configuration is displayed in the raw JSON view by sorting the properties alphabetically